gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 Title: WebGL2 Fundamentals
 Description: Your first WebGL2 lesson starting with the fundamentals

-First things first, this articles are about WebGL2.
+First things first, these articles are about WebGL2.
 If you're interested in WebGL 1.0 [please go here](http://webglfundamentals.org).
 Note that WebGL 2 is [nearly 100% backward compatible with WebGL 1](webgl1-backward-compatibility.html).
 That said, once you enable WebGL 2 you might as well use it as it was meant to be used.
 These tutorials follow